• Search Keywords

 We aim to make the application and assessment processes as transparent as possible, but given the volume of applications we receive, we do not have the resources to provide feedback on each proposal.

-Applicants will be advised of the outcome of Stage 2 in writing by 26 June, 2023.
+Applicants will be advised of the outcome of their Stage 2 application in writing by 21 June 2024.

 Terms of Funding